uuuuuvika/BEAMY-client/README.md

 # BEAMY - Flashcard Learning Web App

-## Welcome to BEAMY, a flashcard learning app designed to help you study and memorize information efficiently.
+## Welcome to frontend of BEAMY, a learning app designed to help you study and memorize information efficiently.

 ### Features
 - Create flashcards with text (and soon images)